hlqx/gtk32fa/README.md

 ## 2 Factor Authentication program
 ---
 Very work in progress.
 Basically non functional right now.
-You can add random codes, and they'll be checked and updated.
+You can add TOTP codes.
+You can't save them or anything but they work I guess.
-Feature ideas are in the project boards tab.
+Feature things are in the project boards tab.

 Requirements:
 - pygobject3